IzzyVanDerGiessen/mm/README.md

 by pre-computing both single- and multimodal signatures and minimize the corresponding decrease in accuracy of the final product.

-# Motivation of the proposed solution (why is it, in theory, better than alternatives?) {#motivation-of-the-proposed-solution-why-is-it-in-theory-better-than-alternatives .unnumbered}
+# Motivation of the proposed solution (why is it, in theory, better than alternatives?)
 A computation with a sliding window over every frame of every video in the database is excessive.
 The proposed method would have the pipeline's most intensive computations done in advance.
 The idea is to have the